SHARE

 • Preheat the oven to 325°F (160°C).
 Spread the almonds over a baking sheet.
 Toast the almonds for 10 minutes, shaking the sheet once or twice.
 The almonds should be aromatic and blond on the inside.
 Transfer the almonds to a plate and let cool completely.

 • Once the almonds have cooled to room temperature, use a stick blender or a mini food processor to grind them to a smooth butter consistency.
-Depending of the appliance you’re using, this can take between 3 to 5 minutes.
+Depending on the appliance you’re using, this can take 3 to 5 minutes.
 You don’t need to add any liquid to facilitate the process, just some patience.
 Scrape down the container from time to time and keep grinding, you’ll get there!

 • Measure out the almond butter to get ½ cup (125 ml).
 Store any remaining almond butter for tomorrow’s morning toast!